Alerting when the vibration standard is exceeded: how does it work?

 Limit- or target values?

-The type of value you use as a starting point for a measurement also helps determine the vibration standard.
+The type of value you use as a starting point for measurement also helps determine the vibration standard.
 Do you measure limit- or target values?
-A limit value is a hard upper limit usually expressed as a probability in percent, while the target value is a standard that takes into account desirable and acceptable averages.
+A limit value is a hard upper limit usually expressed as a probability in percent, while the target value is a standard that considers desirable and acceptable averages.

 To translate this to vibration monitoring: when a limit value is exceeded, the risk of damage to buildings becomes unacceptably high, whereas a target value indicates a vibration level that is not bothersome to most building users in a given situation.
 The target value thus averages, as it were, the varying tolerance levels of people.